(small galaxy with a few billion stars)

 The term dwarf galaxy is used for galaxies much smaller

 of a few billion stars at most, and as small as 100 parsecs

 across.
-They can be any of the normal galaxy types, such as a
+They can be any of the normal galaxy types

 David Dunlap Observatory Catalog (DDO)